UOL-CS/gitruler-a-1/readme.md

 Marked Style: Github
 -->

-# GitRuler Section A

-This repository is section A of the [GitRuler exercises](https://github.com/UOL-CS/gitruler-exercises).

-If you do not already have a your own repository for these exercises [fork this repository](https://help.github.com/articles/fork-a-repo/).

 ## Changing files and committing those changes.

 1. Use a [text editor](https://en.wikipedia.org/wiki/Text_editor) to add `Manfred Delmonte` to a new line in `files/employees.txt` and `Peaches` to a new line in `files/products.txt`.
 1. Stage the changes that you made to the files.
 Use the `git status` command to check that you have staged all of your changes.
 1. Commit your staged changes using the commit message "Add Manfred and Peaches".

-## Submitting the results
+## Pushing

-Once the exercise is complete, push this repository to the remote.
-If there are multiple branches for an exercise, make sure that you push them all.

-To ensure that you have you correctly pushed everything that you need to, you could clone the remote repository into a separate folder and re-run gitruler.
+If you have your own repository containing this exercise (e.g. a fork) then you can push the changes you made.

 ## Resources